Credit:

 The Tests

-My toddler and I spent the better part of a month testing 10 different straw cups that are suitable for children between the ages of 12 months and 36 months old.
-To identify which cups to test, I researched the top straw cups from well-known kids companies like OXO, Boon, Skip Hop, and others, and combed through Amazon, looking for recommendations from other parents on well-rated straw cups for toddlers.
+My toddler and I spent the better part of a month testing 10 different straw cups for toddlers that are suitable for children between the ages of 12 months and 36 months old.
+To identify which cups to test, I researched the top straw cups for toddlers from well-known kids companies like OXO, Boon, Skip Hop, and others.
+I also combed through Amazon, looking for recommendations from other parents on well-rated sippy cups with straws.

-We didn’t take it easy on these cups, either.
+We didn’t take it easy on these straw cups for toddlers, either.
 My son loves to throw things, particularly his bottle during mealtime.
 We tossed bottles full of milk and water across the room, dropped them from waist height onto hard tile floors, and shook each cup vigorously from side to side to see if any liquid (and, in some cases, how much liquid) escaped from the cup.

 We took other essential details into consideration, too, like how easy it is to seal and unseal each straw cup, affordability, the construction of each bottle, portability and storage, and any special features.